dask/dask-gke/README.md

 dask-scheduler     10.51.252.117   99.99.99.98    8787:...
 ```

-For this output, you can access the UI by pointing a browser to 99.99.99.99:8888.
+For this output, you can access the UI by pointing a browser to
-You can connect to the distributed scheduler by doing
+99.99.99.99:8888.
+You can connect to the distributed scheduler by doing the
+following:

 ```python
 from dask.distributed import Client c = Client('dask-scheduler:8786')
 ```

-You can view the bokeh dashboards in a browser on 99.99.99.98:8787 and 99.99.99.97:8788 and
+You can view the bokeh dashboards in a browser on 99.99.99.98:8787 and
-you can connect to the scheduler from *outside* of the cluster by doing
+99.99.99.97:8788 and you can connect to the scheduler from *outside* of the
+cluster by doing

 ```python
 from dask.distributed import Client c = Client('99.99.99.98:8786')
 ```

-When you are done, delete the cluster with
+When you are done, delete the cluster with the following:

 ```
 $ gcloud container clusters delete distributed-1
 ```

 ## Extras